Evolution Of Performance Management System

 Evolution Of Performance Management

-The following section provides a detailed history of performance management.
+The following section provides a detailed history of performance management, helping you understand how the right performance management systems evolved over time..
 It will help you understand how performance management evolved over time and the various instances that led to those changes.

 First Phase: 1908 – 1914